zuki/rust-raspberrypi-OS-tutorials/05_drivers_gpio_uart/README.md

 +        ]
 +    ],
 +
-+    /// 割り込みクリアレジスタ
++    /// Interrupt Clear Register.
 +    ICR [
-+        /// すべての保留中割り込みを示すメタフィールド
++        /// Meta field for all pending interrupts.
 +        ALL OFFSET(0) NUMBITS(11) []
 +    ]
 +}